 Students are required to participate in in-person classes during the first week of classes.
 At the end of the first week of each class, the course records will be reviewed to determine if the student has attended.
-If the student has not attended, the student will be dropped from the course roster and will not be allowed to submit further course work.
+If the student has not attended nor communicated with the course instructor or Vice President for Academics by the end of the first week of courses.
+The Vice President for Academics will try to contact the student.
+If there is no contact, the student will be dropped from the course roster and will not be allowed to submit further course work.
 The course will no longer be recognized as one in which the student attempted to earn any credit.

 Students are expected to attend all classes and participate in all course-related activities.
 For Guam on-campus courses, students must be present at a minimum of 75% of the class hours for each course in order to receive a passing grade.
 Three tardies are equal to one absence in all classes.
+A student is tardy when arriving up to 15 minutes after the start of class as defined by the instructor.
+Students who are more than 15 minutes late, out of class for 15 minutes or more, or leave a class early without permission, will be marked absent.
 Individual instructors may develop stricter policies for individual classes at their discretion.
-Students need to refer to each course syllabus for that class' attendance policy.
+Students need to refer to each course syllabus for that class attendance policy.
 Students should communicate with instructors regarding the absences and the extent to which absences can be made up.